IsakThornqvist/Assignment-L3/Reflection.md

 ---

 ## Conclusion
-Throughout this project, applying Clean Code principles has fundamentally transformed my approach to software development.
-What began as a set guidelines evolved into practical habits that shaped my decitions in all from naming a simple variable to structuring the code.
+Throughout this project, applying Clean Code principles has fundamentally changed my approach to software development.
+What started out as a set of guidelines evolved into habits that shaped my decisions in all from naming a simple variable to structuring the code.

 The most significant impact came from the multiple principles working together.
 Meaningful names made functions self-documenting, which reduced the need for comments.
 Small, focused functions with single responsibilities created good natural boundaries between modules.
 These boundaries, made the system more testable and maintainable.
 This teamwork between principles revealed that Clean Code is not just a checklist it is a important proccess where each practice reinforces the others.